ryandejaegher/hugo-starter/content/articles/how-to-make-wavy-transitions-squarespace-7.1.md

 }
 ```

-By default we’ve added a background of black to the wave to make it visible.
+By default we’ve added a black background to the wave to make it visible.

-!\[\[Squarespace Black Wave Sections.png\]\]

 ![](/uploads/squarespace-black-wave-sections.png)

 So we know the wave is there but obviously this design doesn't work.
 Let's look at 2 design scenarios and how we can make our wave work.

 ### Scenario 1: Color Section To Image Section (Easier)

-The first scenario is pretty straight forward, we have a section with a background color followed by a section with a background image.
+The first scenario is pretty straight forward, we have a section with a background color followed by a section with a background image (the first 2 sections).
 We want a wavy border between these 2 sections.

 ![](/uploads/squarespace-blocky-sections.png)